 The WIB Virtual Research Institute represents an innovative formula for conducting research at a national level with a strong potential commercialisation.

-The Polish government has allocated PLN 450 million from the Polish Science Fund for the first WIB Programme supporting scientific research and development in the field of medical biotechnology as applied to oncology.
+The Polish government has allocated PLN 450 million from the Polish Science Fund for the first WIB Programme supporting scientific research and development in the field of medical biotechnology.
 Up to 10 research teams will be established within 10 years from the launching of the Programme in 2020.

 The WIB Programme will finance successful teams under the guidance of the leaders with recognized scientific achievements to undertake research projects selected competitively for their potential to develop new Intellectual Property (IP) outcomes (such as new products and technologies) which can be commercialised successfully.